davejamesmiller/laravel-breadcrumbs-test/README.md

 composer update --prefer-source
 ```

+**Note:** You may need to delete the session cookie when moving backwards.

 ## Making changes to the test app

 Make the changes to the earliest possible version then merge them